 TRANSPORTATION: School bus transportation may be provided for Harford County public elementary school students who live more than one mile from their school and for public secondary school students who live more than one and one-half miles from their school.
 Secondary students will utilize consolidated bus stops while elementary students will use neighborhood community bus stops.
-For safety and security reasons, most Harford County Public Schools' buses are equipped with audio/ video cameras and live GPS units.
+For safety and security reasons, most HCPS' buses are equipped with audio/video cameras and live GPS units.

-Transportation Rules For Students - The following transportation rules apply to all students riding buses to and from Harford County Public Schools.
-In addition, all other policies adopted by the Board of Education regarding student behavior on school property will be enforced on Harford County Public Schools' buses including but not limited to the "Rights and Responsibilities of Students".
+Transportation Rules For Students - The following transportation rules apply to all students riding the bus to and from Harford County Public Schools.
+These rules should be posted in the bus.
+In addition, all other policies adopted by the Board of Education regarding student behavior on school property will be enforced on Harford County Public Schools buses, including but not limited to, the "Rights and Responsibilities of Students".
+Each student will receive a copy of the "Transportation Rules for Students".
+These rules will be reviewed and interpreted for the students on an annual basis by school personnel.

 School bus transportation will be withdrawn from a student who is excluded from the classroom as a result of a condition that presents a clear and direct health risk to others.
-Some examples may include head lice, bloody nose, measles, fever and vomiting, etc.

-Students who are suspended from school are not permitted to ride the school bus.
+Examples include head lice, bloody nose, measles, fever and vomiting in school, etc. Students who are suspended from school are not permitted to ride the school bus.